HankB/MkDocs-blog/docs/tech/Debian_on_downstream_kernel.md

 ## 2025-08-08 Details

 The desired target media is an NVME SSD and the development platform is a Ryzen 7 7700X based host running Debian Bookworm.
 The storage will be connected to the Ryzen host using a USB/NVME housing and to the Pi 5 using the Waveshare NVME HAT+.
 The target OS will be Debian Trixie (which will see release as Stable tomorrow.)
-The most recent kernel branch at <https://github.com/raspberrypi/linux> is `rpi-6.12.y` and that will be used for thir process.
+The most recent kernel branch at <https://github.com/raspberrypi/linux> is `rpi-6.12.y` and that will be used for this process.

 ## 2025-08-08 Prep